HeuriGym: An Agentic Benchmark for LLM-Crafted Heuristics in Combinatorial Optimization: Evaluation

 \subsection{Ablation Study}

 To assess the robustness and sensitivity of LLM performance under different settings, we conduct a set of ablation experiments with full details in Appendix~\ref{appendix:exp}.

-\textbf{Temperature.} We evaluate three representative models across the QYI spectrum using decoding temperatures $T \in \{0.0, 0.5, 1.0\}$.
-As shown in Fig.~\ref{fig:temperature}, higher $T$ increases diversity and quality but lowers yield due to more invalid outputs.
+\textbf{Temperature.} We evaluate three representative models across the QYI spectrum using temperatures $T \in \{0.0, 0.5, 1.0\}$.
+Fig.~\ref{fig:temperature} shows that higher $T$ increases diversity and quality but lowers yield due to more invalid outputs (\S~\ref{appendix:temperature}).
 Greedy decoding ($T=0$) has maximum yield with suboptimal quality, while stochastic sampling ($T=1$) achieves better quality at the cost of solving fewer problems.
-Our benchmark reveals a fundamental trade-off between quality and yield that future LLMs must address.
+This reveals a fundamental trade-off between quality and yield that future LLMs must address.

 \textbf{Few-shot demonstrations.} We assess the impact of in-context examples by comparing zero-shot, half-shot, and full-shot prompts.
 Due to budget constraints, these experiments are conducted on a few representative models.
-Specifically, we evaluate \texttt{Gemini-2.5-Pro} on the pickup and delivery problem -- one of the most challenging tasks in our benchmark.
+Specifically, we evaluate \GeminiPro on the pickup and delivery problem---one of the most challenging tasks in our benchmark (full results in \S~\ref{appendix:few-shot}).
 As shown in Table~\ref{tab:ablation}, providing more informative demonstrations significantly boosts the overall performance, especially for tasks involving unfamiliar domains or requiring long-horizon reasoning.

 \textbf{Feedback rounds.} To evaluate the role of iterative refinement, we vary the number of feedback rounds given to LLMs (1, 5, and 10), keeping the temperature fixed at 0.
 The results in Table~\ref{tab:ablation} show that later iterations frequently fix logic errors or constraint violations from earlier attempts, underscoring the value of multi-round reasoning.
-We provide further analysis in Section~\ref{subsec:case_study}.
+We provide further analysis in \S~\ref{subsec:case_study} and \S~\ref{appendix:feedback-rounds}.